Junior High Student Enrollment

-- You may opt out of student internet access by completing an Opt Out form and submitting it to the school office anytime during the school year.
+- You may opt out of student internet access or the Pawsitive Peers Foundation school dog program by completing an Opt Out form and submitting it to the school office anytime during the school year.

 - This form must be resubmitted each school year.
 For more information, see the district's Information & Guidelines.